 The Lloyds Bank Platinum Low Fee 0% Balance Transfer Credit Card has a range of appealing features.
-Its major selling point is the 24-month, interest-free period for balance transfers.
-It offers a rebate of half of the usual 3% transfer fee for balance transfers made in the first 90 days of account opening.
+Its major selling point is the 22-month, interest-free period for balance transfers.
+It offers a competitive 1.99% transfer fee for balance transfers made in the first 90 days of account opening.
 The card also offers 0% on purchases over the first 12 months.

 Although the obvious appeal of the card is its balance-transfer offer, it also has a number of other features that may make it attractive to a range of individuals.